Abdi-Ghasem/iPose/README.md

 *3 - Create a simple UI for the app with start/stop button.*

-*4 - Develope GPS aided IMU navigation system in Python.*
+*4 - Develop GPS aided IMU navigation system in Python.*

 *5 - Get iPhone's 3D point clouds.*